dftbplus/recipes/docs/interfaces/ase/index.rst

 atomistic simulations (cf. `ASE documentation
 <https://wiki.fysik.dtu.dk/ase/>`_).

-Thanks to mutual support of socket-communication and file-IO by ASE and DFTB+, you can freely choose the most suitable communication type for you.
+Thanks to mutual support of socket-communication and file-IO by ASE and DFTB+, you can freely choose the most suitable type of communication for you.
 Further information can be found in the sections linked below.

 Note: Before going through the following sections, please make sure that you have